What is Zantac?

 The FDA found that NDMA in combination with the Zantac active ingredient ranitidine increases even under normal storage conditions and even more so when stored in hot temperatures.
 The possibility that NDMA increases over time in Zantac has caused the FDA enough concern to recall the medication.
 Because of these new laboratory findings, there is a real question if Zantac is safe for use anymore.
 Doctor David Robbins, associate chief of endoscopy at Lenox Hill Hospital in New York City, said of the revelation, “Drug impurities remain a major national concern…my interim advice to patients is simple: switch to another drug.”
 The older the medication is and the longer it has stayed on the shelf can raise the level of NDMA beyond the acceptable daily intake limit.

 Toxic NDMA can cause significant damage to the human body leaving consumers to wonder if and what kind of cancer does Zantac cause.
 WHO has connected high exposure to NDMA with gastric and colorectal cancer.
 The contaminant also causes significant damage to the liver even if it does not develop cancer.
 However, long term use of Zantac contaminated with NDMA could be connected with lung and liver cancer.
 The carcinogen has also been connected with other forms of cancer such as stomach cancer, breast cancer, esophageal cancer, kidney cancer, bladder cancer, prostate cancer, and pancreatic cancer.
-Using Zantac long term has shown enough of a connection to these cancers that the FDA has recalled the medication.
+Using Zantac long term has shown enough of a connection to these cancers that the FDA has recalled the medication, making way for Zantac lawsuits.

 Zantac recall by FDA